ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 After retiring, he served as an administrative judge with the U.S. Nuclear Regulatory Commission.

-The following provides guidance on general expectations, timeline, and restrictions on expenditures using NEED funds.
-The DIA Committee reserves the right to reduce the amount of a grant to an institution if the proposal contains activities that are not aligned with NEED’s mission.
+The following provides guidance on general expectations, timeline, and restrictions on expenditures using ANS funds.
+The Reviewing Committee reserves the right to reduce the amount of a grant if the proposal contains activities that are not aligned with ANS’s mission and the intent of the grant.

 Application Deadline